Super Bowl XLVII: Pregame

 On January 18, 2013, the league announced that Alicia Keys would sing the national anthem.
-Keys stated that she would not perform the song traditionally and instead would perform it as if it were "a brand new song."
+Keys stated that she would not perform the song traditionally and instead would perform it as if it were "a brand-new song."

-Singer Jennifer Hudson and a chorus of several students from Sandy Hook Elementary School in Newtown, Connecticut, performed "America the Beautiful" as a tribute to the 26 students and staff murdered at the school the previous year.
+Singer Jennifer Hudson and a chorus of several students from Sandy Hook Elementary School in Newtown, Connecticut, performed "America the Beautiful" as a tribute to the 26 students and staff who were murdered at the school the previous year.

-There was also a pregame performance by the world renowned “Human Jukebox” from Southern University.
+There was also a pregame performance by the world-renowned “Human Jukebox” from Southern University.

 The coin toss ceremony featured the recent inductees to the Pro Football Hall of Fame: Larry Allen, Cris Carter, Curley Culp, Warren Sapp, Bill Parcells, Jonathan Ogden, and Dave Robinson.

 Halftime

 On October 16, 2012, Beyoncé was chosen as the headline performer for the Super Bowl halftime show, with a reunited Destiny's Child also appearing as part of the show.

-Despite initial reports that mentioned that Beyoncé's husband, Jay Z, was a potential collaborator on the show, he did not make an appearance.
+Despite initial reports that mentioned Beyoncé's husband, Jay Z, was a potential collaborator on the show, he did not make an appearance.

 Beyoncé's performance had an estimated 104 million viewers.

 Game summary

 First quarter

 San Francisco was hurt by penalties and turnovers early in the game as the Ravens built a 21–6 first-half lead.
 On their first play of the opening drive, tight end Vernon Davis's 20-yard reception was called back by an illegal formation penalty.
-The team ended up punting after three more plays, and Jacoby Jones returned the ball 17 yards to the Ravens' 49-yard line.
-Baltimore then drove 51 yards, scoring on Joe Flacco's 13-yard touchdown pass to receiver Anquan Boldin.
+The 49ers ended up punting after three more plays, and wide receiver Jacoby Jones returned the ball 17 yards to the Baltimore 49-yard line.
+The Ravens then drove 51 yards in six plays, which included a 20-yard pass from quarterback Joe Flacco to wide receiver Torrey Smith, and ended with Flacco's 13-yard touchdown pass to wide receiver Anquan Boldin.
 Flacco had previously thrown a third-down incompletion, but an offsides penalty against linebacker Ahmad Brooks gave him a second chance.

-San Francisco responded on their next possession, moving the ball 62 yards in a 12-play drive, with quarterback Colin Kaepernick completing a 19-yard pass to Michael Crabtree and a 24-yarder to Davis.
-David Akers finished the drive with a 36-yard field goal to cut the score to 7–3.
-Baltimore responded with a drive to the 49ers' 37-yard line, featuring a 30-yard catch by Boldin, but came up empty after Flacco was sacked on third down for a 5-yard loss by defensive tackle Ray McDonald, pushing the Ravens out of field goal range.
+The 49ers responded on their next possession, moving the ball 62 yards in a 12-play drive, with quarterback Colin Kaepernick completing a 19-yard pass to wide receiver Michael Crabtree and a 24-yarder to Davis.
+Kicker David Akers finished the drive with a 36-yard field goal to cut the 49ers' deficit to 7–3.
+The Ravens responded with a drive to the San Francisco 37-yard line, featuring a 30-yard catch by Boldin, but had to punt after Flacco was sacked on third down for a 5-yard loss by defensive end Ray McDonald, pushing Baltimore out of field goal range.